Find out more about the Natural Healthcare College

 This course is split into 2 stages:

-- Stage Two Naturopathic Nutritional Therapy incorporating Clinical Practice should also be completed in around 20 months.
+- Stage Two Naturopathic Nutritional Therapy incorporating Clinical Practice.
+This should be completed in around 20-24 months.

 Will I get a diploma at the end of the Naturopathic Nutritional Therapy course?

-Yes, after successful completion of both stages which includes Clinical Practice, you’ll receive a Naturopathic Nutritional Therapy diploma.
+Yes, after successfully completing both stages, including Clinical Practice, you’ll receive a Naturopathic Nutritional Therapy diploma.

 Is the Naturopathic Nutritional Therapy course recognised by a reputable professional body?